abdulmananch/abdulmananch/README.md

 ## Hi, I'm Abdul Manan

-Frontend web developer passionate about crafting engaging and user-friendly digital experiences.
+Frontend web developer who got into coding because biology is boring 😴.
 Experienced in HTML, CSS, JavaScript, and frameworks like React and Vue.js.
 Committed to bringing my creative and technical skills to a busy team in a startup or tech-forward company.

 In addition to coding, I’m a passionate photographer & videographer, occasionally creating content for YouTube to showcase these talents.
 If you’re hiring, let’s chat!”